KleinMichalGit/SQLInjectionAnalyzer/SQLInjectionAnalyzer/Analyzers/InterproceduralAnalyzer/README.md

 among every single C# file mentioned in the currently analysed .csproj file.
 It does so by creating BFS tree of callers-callees with the maximal height of `n`.
 The number `n` is defined in the `config.json` file.

+## Interprocedural Analysis
+By far, the most interesting functionality of this analyzer is how callers-callees are found on Interprocedural scope.
+The following list describes the methods used during this process.

+- `SolveInterproceduralAnalysis` - `n`-times iterates through each `SyntaxTree` of `Compilation`.
+On each level, finds all method invocations of the currently analysed method inside all SyntaxTrees.
+For each invocation find out if it is located inside the body of the method.
+If yes, solve the invocation as if it is the invocation of the method from the set of sinkMethods.
+However, only those invocation arguments should be solved which were considered as tainted on previous level.
+    - for each level of BFS tree, we append "INTERPROCEDURAL LEVEL: " + currentLevel + " " + semanticModel.GetDeclaredSymbol(parent).ToString() into the evidence.
+    - if all taint variables are cleaned in the branch, we append "ALL TAINTED VARIABLES CLEANED IN THIS BRANCH." into the evidence.
+    - if there is a method which has tainted parameters but there are no callers of this method in any C# file in the current .csproj, we add "ON THIS LEVEL OF INTERPROCEDURAL ANALYSIS, THERE IS AT LEAST ONE METHOD WITH TAINTED PARAMETERS WHICH DOES NOT HAVE ANY CALLERS.
+THEREFORE ITS PARAMETERS ARE UNCLEANABLE." into the evidence.
+Since the parameters are uncleanable, this method must be included among the final results.
+    - if all taint variables are cleaned on the entire level of BFS tree (in all branches), we append "ON THIS LEVEL OF INTERPROCEDURAL ANALYSIS, ALL TAINTED VARIABLES WERE CLEANED.
+THEREFORE, THIS MESSAGE SHOULD NOT BE INCLUDED AMONG RESULTS." into the evidence.
+    - if there is a caller of the method, but it has a different number of arguments, we append "THERE IS A CALLER OF METHOD " + block.MethodSymbol.ToString() + " BUT WITH DIFFERENT AMOUNT OF ARGUMENTS (UNABLE TO DECIDE WHICH TAINTED ARGUMENT IS WHICH)"
+- `CurrentLevelContainsTaintedBlocksWithoutCallers` - decides whether the current level of BFS tree contains methods with tainted parameters without callers.
+- `AllTaintVariablesAreCleanedInThisBranch` - decides whether in this branch on this level of BFS tree all tainted variables are cleaned.
+- `FindAllCallersOfCurrentBlock` - finds all callers of the method with the same number of arguments as the method's parameters.
+- `SolveSourceAreas` - handles adding the batches specified in the config file.
+- `FindMethodParent` - tries to figure out if the current `SyntaxTree` node has `MethodDeclarationSyntax` parent or not.

 ## Taint propagation rules